-- Appropriate for things that take a long time to finish. - Otherwise you must wait for the command prompt to appear once the command finishes. - Similar to batch processing.
+- Good for long-running tasks - Otherwise you must wait for the command prompt to appear once the command finishes. - Similar to batch processing.
 You run the process in the "background" and do other things while you're waiting for it to finish. - Alternative: Have multiple sessions open